OyvindSabo/compendiums/tdt4305-big-data-architecture/02-hadoop.md

 After large files have been split into bloks and distributed across multiple machines in a cluster, the blocks are replicated three times, and distributed among other machines in the cluster.
 This makes HDFS fault tolerant, since any given block is backed up in case one (or three) machines in the cluster goes down.

 The **client** is the interface through which the user, or an application used by the user communicates with HDFS.
 The client checks with the name node if the data nodes are ready to receive data.
 If they are, for each block, the client connects via TCP/IP to each the the corresponding datanodes and sends the IP address of the other datanodes in which the current block should be replicated.
 The first datanode in this pipeline connects to the others, and then starts pushing data.

+## Repliication in HDFS
+When a client is writing data to an HDFS file, its data is first written to a local file.
+Suppose the HDFS file has a replication factor of three.
+When the local file accumulates a full block of user data, the client retrieves a list of DataNodes from the NameNode.
+This list contains the DataNodes that will host a replica of that block.
+The client then flushes the data block to the first DataNode.
+The first DataNode starts receiving the data in small portions (4 KB), writes each portion to its local repository and transfers that portion to the second DataNode in the list.
+The second DataNode, in turn starts receiving each portion of the data block, writes that portion to its repository and then flushes that portion to the third DataNode.
+Finally, the third DataNode writes the data to its local repository.
+Thus, a DataNode can be receiving data from the previous one in the pipeline and at the same time forwarding data to the next one in the pipeline.
+Thus, the data is pipelined from one DataNode to the next.

+Oh, and the elementary unit of data in HDFS is a a data block.

+For reliability, all the file replicas are not placed on the same rack, but to avoid latency as a result of extensive communication between racks, the HDFS policy might place multiple replicas on the same rack, as long as more than ine rack is covered in total.

+When reading data, HDFS will always attempt to read data from the replica which is closest to the reader.

+On startup, the NameNode is in safe mode.
+While in this mode, no data blocks are replicated, but the NameNode checks whether each data node has at least the minimum number of replicas.

+Data nodes send regular heart beats to the NameNode, and if the name node hasn't reeived a recent heartbeat from a DataNode, then it will consider the DataNode dead and no longer forward IO requests to them.
+In these cases new replication may be required.
+NameNodes never initiate remote procedure calls.
+It simply responds to requests from DataNodes or clients.

+FsImage and EditLg may also be replicated, but doing this may degrade the performance.

+## The NameNode
+There is one name node per cluster.
+It keeps track of which data blocks are stored in which name node.
+Both clients and DataNodes can send communicate with the NameNode, but the NameNode never initiates remote procedure calls.
+In short, the NameNodes eep track of the state of the file system, by both keeping track of an FsImage and a LogFile.
+The NameNode does not need to store the FsImage persistently, as it can be recreated on startup from the DataNodes.

+## Map functions
+Mapper maps input key/value pairs to a set of intermediate key/value pairs.
+The Mapper outputs are sorted and then partitioned per Reducer.
+Input: (key, value)
+Output: list(key, value)

+## Reduce functions
+Reducer reduces a set of intermediate values which share a key to a smaller set of values.
+Input: (key, list(values))
+Output: list(key, value)